 three little words: these three short words are "I love you."

-- Finally, I was just about to say those three little words to my girlfriend when she told me she thought it would be better if we were friends.
+- Finally, I was just about to say those three little words to my boyfriend when he told me he thought it would be better if we were just friends.

 - My boyfriend keeps complaining that I never say those three little words but they are big words to me!
 I like him a lot but I just don't fall in love very easily.

 (open / open up) a can of worms: a situation or issue that becomes even more complicated as you try to deal with it or solve the problem.
 Example: I feel like bringing my girlfriend home for the holidays might open a can of worms but she really wants to go... read more

 Have you signed-up for my free newsletter?
 I include an audio magazine article every month that's got lots of new vocabulary and idioms.